Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### Which Types of Floor Materials Can SwitchBot Mini Robot Vacuum K10+ / K10+ Pro Effectively Clean?
+### Which Types of Floor Materials Can SwitchBot Mini Robot Vacuum K10+  Effectively Clean?

 Last Updated：

 2023 Apr 28

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 1． It can be used on wooden floors, in changing rooms and bathrooms, and on short-pile carpets.